sebaxakerhtc/comfyui-telegram-bot/README.md

 5. Create a unique username (it must end with "bot", for example, "MyTestBot_bot").
 6. BotFather will send you an access token — a key that allows you to manage the bot via API.
 7. Save it.
 You will use it in TG_TOKEN
+8. Upd.
+Default workflow is named `wf-base.json` - feel free to replace it with yours and edit things to your needs

 # Installation and Running